The Institute for Addressing Strangulation

 Prior to this strangulation and suffocation did not have the focus required given the dangers of the offence and tended either to be not charged at all or charged as a generic offence such as common assault, or sometimes actual bodily harm.

-By recognising strangulation as a stand alone offence highlights the severity of strangulation and the deep impact on the victim/ survivor.
+Recognising strangulation as a stand-alone offence highlights the severity of strangulation and the deep impact on the victim/ survivor.

 IFAS Website